Architectural Design Types: A Guide for Architects

 Reflective Ceiling Plan

-These are just the opposite of how floor plans look.
-These floor plans portray what a floor might look like if you view it from the top.
-In these plans, you get an upside-down view of an indoor space.
-The ceiling now appears to be the floor of the home.
+These floor plans portray what a floor might look like if viewed from the top.
+They provide an upside-down view of an indoor space, showing details pertaining to architecture, lighting, and the positioning of the switches.

-These types of plans showcase the exteriors of a building.
-These plans provide an idea about how the finished structure would look like when the construction becomes complete.
-These plans can be represented in both 2D and 3D formats and they can be created in a simplistic or detailed manner.
+These plans showcase the exteriors of a building and provide an idea of how the finished structure would look like.
+They can be represented in both 2D and 3D formats, allowing for a detailed representation of the exterior elevation.